 If the delay in public transport service was 20 minutes or more and a student arrived at the exam more than 20 minutes past the scheduled starting time, he/she may apply for a make-up exam.
 However, the application must be filed on the same day of the delay in public transport service.
-Note: An application for make-up exams due to the transportation delay will not be accepted on the day following the exam day or later.
+Only in case of exams held on 5th and 6th class periods, applications can be accepted by 11:30 am of the following day.